rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

    comparison, `use_toggle` from the declarative implementation could be applicable to any scenario where boolean indicators are toggled on and off.

-2. **No clear static relations** - There is no one section of code through which one can discern the basic structure and behaviors of the view.
+2. **No clear static relations** - There is no one section of code through which to discern the basic structure and behaviors of the view.
 This issue is exemplified by the fact that we must call `update_output_text` from two different locations.
 Once in the body of `make_and_gate` and again in the body of the callback `toggle_input`.